-Nonetheless, it needs be stressed that, pursuant to the leading stance, the significance given under the legal system to the final interest pursued - be it a collective or general interest - leads to mitigate the strictness of the substantive and formal limits just discussed, thus reverberating on the balancing judgment between the employee's right to information and right of criticism, and the employer's personality rights.
+&lt;sup>56 See Cass.
+25 February 1986, No. 1173, cit., c.
+1884 et seq., pursuant to which 'the right to freely express own ideas in a critical way is not sufficient in itself to justify the damage to interest pursued - be it a collective or general interest - leads to mitigate the strictness of the substantive and formal limits just discussed, thus reverberating on the balancing judgment between the employee's right to information and right of criticism, and the employer's personality rights.
 In short, the assessment of the final interest at which the complaint is aimed leads to read the employee's right to information and right of criticism in a broader way.

-Case law gives special significance to this aspect with respect to the complaints brought by a trade union representative, by stressing that, in this case, the latter acts on equal terms and not on subordinate terms with respect to the employer, since his/her complaint is at the same time the free expression of ideas and the expression of trade union freedom.
+Case law gives special significance to this aspect with respect to the complaints brought by a trade union representative, by stressing that, in this case, the latter acts on equal terms and not on subordinate terms $^{57}$ with respect to the employer, since his/her complaint is at the same time the free expression of ideas $^{58}$ and the expression of trade union freedom $^{59}$ .